-Symptom Cause Solution The image cannot be played back.
-The mode dial is not set to .
-You cannot play back the image on your camera, if it is modified on a computer or its file name is changed. → Set the mode dial to (page 30).
+Symptom Cause Solution The image cannot be played back. • The mode dial is not set to ▶. → Set the mode dial to ▶ (page 30).
 Images are coarse right after being played back. → This is not a malfunction.
 The images cannot be played back on a TV.
 The [VIDEO OUT] setting for your camera in SET UP is incorrect.
-The connection is not correct. → Set it to [NTSC] or [PAL] (pages 50, 93).→ Check the connection (page 32).
+The connection is not correct. → Set it to [NTSC] or [PAL] (pages 50, 93). → Check the connection (page 32).
 The images cannot be played back on a computer. → See page 81.
 Unknown beeps are heard from the camera while viewing a movie.
 These beeps are heard when the auto focus is working. → This is not a malfunction.
 Set to the focus preset mode (page 53).